-Part B (Applicable until 2030; all eligible decarbonisation meas ures must be im plemented before then.)
-ICT solutions reduce the carbon footprint of the industry Do the colutions and software reduce the combon featurint of Do the solutions and software reduce the carbon footprint of the ICT industry by reengineering ICT products and processes to increase their energy efficiency, maximize their use, and (Vas/Na) minimize their carbon footprint to meet national legal (Yes/No) framework?
+Part B (Applicable until 2030; all eligible decarbonisation measures must be implemented before then.)
+ICT solutions reduce the carbon footprint of the industry Do the solutions and software reduce the carbon footprint of the ICT industry by reengineering ICT products and processes to increase their energy efficiency, maximize their use, and minimize their carbon footprint to meet national legal framework?
+(Yes/No)

 DNSH Requirements

 Promotion of circular economy

 Is a waste management plan in place to ensure end-of-life recycling of electrical and electronic equipment?
 At the end of its useful life, does the equipment undergo preparation for reuse, recovery or recycling operations or appropriate treatment, including disposal of all fluids and selective treatment of waste electrical and electronic equipment?
-(Yes/No) (Yes/No)

 Pollution prevention and control

 Do you comply with regulations on fluorinated gases?
 E.g., Pakistan's amendment to the Montreal Protocol restricts use of fluorinated gases.
 The Pakistan Telecommunication Authority controls substances related to ICT equipment.
 (Yes/No)